anima-libera/warqueen/README.md

 Note that if the call to `ClientNetworking::disconnect` is not made in the main thread, then the `DisconnectionHandle` that it returns should be passed to the main thread (for example via a channel) and only then should `DisconnectionHandle::wait_for_proper_disconnection` be called.
 See the documentation for more.

-A server is very similar, it should use the same message types as the client, except with the traits `NetSend` and `NetReceive` implemented the other way around (because the server sends whan the client receives, and vice versa).
-If both the server and the client use the same type definitions then it is even better: both types can implement both traits.
+A server is very similar, it should use the same message types as the client, except with the traits `NetSend` and `NetReceive` implemented the other way around (because the server sends whan the client receives, and vice versa) (just swap the derives, including the serde ones).
+If both the server and the client use the same type definitions then it is even better: both types can implement both traits (`#[derive(Serialize, Deserialize, NetSend, NetReceived)]`).

 Then create the `ServerListenerNetworking` that listens for new clients that want to connect, and use it in a loop.